-From the beginning, the vision for NewBridge on the Charles was to build a multi-generational campus -- one where residents and young people would share activities on a regular basis.
-That vision was realized in September 2010 when The Rashi School opened its doors to 300 students ranging from kindergarten to eighth grade.
+From its inception, NewBridge on the Charles was envisioned as a multigenerational campus where residents and young people would share in educational and social activities on a regular basis.
+That vision began taking shape in 2010 when The Rashi School opened its doors to 500 students ranging from kindergarten to eighth grade on the NewBridge campus.

+NewBridge residents also have ample opportunity to spend time with youngsters from a number of local schools and organizations.
 This is a mutually beneficial relationship.
-While the young people bring liveliness and joy into the community, the residents in turn spend hours reading, tutoring, and participating in learning activities with the students.
-On any given day, they will enjoy participating in sing-a-longs, games, and many celebrations.
+The young people bring liveliness and joy into the community and residents in turn spend hours reading, tutoring, and participating in learning activities with the students.
+On any given day, they enjoy participating in sing-a-longs, games, and holiday celebrations.

 Students also benefit from the opportunity to volunteer their time.
-They visit the Hebrew Rehabilitation Center on campus to share artwork, perform plays, sing, and simply spend time visiting with residents who are in short- and long-term care, and in other special support areas.
+They visit the Hebrew Rehabilitation Center on campus to share artwork, perform plays, sing, and simply spend time visiting with residents who are in short-, long-term care, and in other special support areas.